Services for Faculty

 In addition to placing materials on reserve, you can link directly from your website or course page to an article in a database, by following the instructions for copying article permalinks.

 Information Literacy / Research Instruction for Your Students

 As experts in information competency, Luria Library faculty teach multiple sections of Library 101, which meets the college’s Information Competency Requirement.
 In addition, we provide research instruction and support tailored to the needs of your students by:

-- creating customized instruction sessions for your course or a particular assignment, held in the library or in your classroom
+- creating customized research workshops for your course or a particular assignment, held in the library or in your classroom

 - collaborating with you to effectively integrate information competency into your curriculum and assignments

 - creating online research guides for your course, highlighting the library and internet resources that will be most useful for your students

 - providing video tutorials

 Use the Library Research Instruction Menu to request an research workshop, or contact Ellen Carey to discuss information competency resources for your class.
 Please note that the course instructor is expected to be present during research workshops.